MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-operations.md

 - You can deploy Windows Quality of Service configuration to Teams Rooms.

-When you join Teams Rooms to a domain, you must create a separate Organizational Unit (OU), so that you can provide Group Policy Object (GPO) exclusions to the OU where all Teams Rooms objects reside.
+When you join Teams Rooms to a domain, you must create a separate Organizational Unit (OU), to provide Group Policy Object (GPO) exclusions to where all Teams Rooms objects reside.
 Disable all GPO inheritance so that unsupported Group Policy settings don't get applied to Teams Rooms.
 Create machine objects in the OU before joining Teams Rooms to the domain to assure that Group Policies applied to the default computers OU aren't applied.

 > [!NOTE]
 > Even if you create a separate OU and block inheritance, there are some group policies which could cause issues if they have No Override set.
 A Group Policy with No Override set beats an OU with Block Policy Inheritance set.